0x-jerry/tpl-ts-node/README.md

 1. [ ] Change name and bin property of `package.json`

-Usage:
+Develop:

-`src/export.ts` for export some variables used in this CLI application.
+- `src/export.ts` for export some variables used in this CLI application.
-`src/main.ts` for CLI application entry.
+- `src/main.ts` for CLI application entry.
+- `src/commands/*` module in this folder will auto installed in runtime.

 limitation: